juspay/omnix/doc/src/om/ci.md

 # `om ci`

-`om ci` runs CI for your project.
+`om ci` runs continuous integration (CI)-friendly builds for your project.
 It builds all outputs in the flake, or optionally its [sub-flakes](https://github.com/hercules-ci/flake-parts/issues/119).
 You can run `om ci` locally or in an actual CI envirnoment, like GitHub Actions.
 Using [devour-flake] it will automatically build the following outputs:

 | Type                   | Output Key                                      |
 | ---------------------- | ----------------------------------------------- |